DPDK/dpdk/doc/guides/cryptodevs/qat.rst

   optimisations in the GEN3 device.
 And if a GCM session is initialised on a GEN3 device, then attached to an op sent to a GEN1/GEN2 device, it will not be enqueued to the device and will be marked as failed.
-The simplest way to mitigate this is to use the bdf whitelist to avoid mixing devices of different generations in the same process if planning to use for GCM.
+The simplest way to mitigate this is to use the PCI allowlist to avoid mixing devices of different generations in the same process if planning to use for GCM.
 * The mixed algo feature on GEN2 is not supported by all kernel drivers.
 Check the notes under the Available Kernel Drivers table below for specific details.